Resources

 There is no one set of ‘right’ guiding principles; what is important is that they are acted on, as opposed to being window-dressing statements.
 Leadership must genuinely attempt to model the guiding principles through their own actions and words so that no cynicism develops around these principles.
 You know you have a strong guiding principle when people feel free at any time to say to any other employee, including a boss, ‘Your actions are not consistent with our agreed-to values.’ (pp. 159-160)

-I use a two-part process for helping groups identify their operating principles.
-The first part is having participants interview each other in pairs about a situation where they felt the organization was “at its best.”
-We then debrief as a group on the values that were the underpinning of those memorable situations.
-Secondly, participants silently respond to a question such as, “What are the everyday behaviors between us as employees and between us and those we serve that demonstrate our values?”
-Participants silently generate their own ideas on paper, then agree within their small group.
-The categorizing process Michael Wilkinson describes in The Secrets of Facilitation is ideal for clustering the behaviors and deciding together what to call them.
+2. Collaborative Ideation: Participants silently respond to a question such as, “What are the everyday behaviors between us as employees and between us and those we serve that demonstrate our values?”
+Participants generate their own ideas on paper and then agree within their small group.
+The categorizing process Michael Wilkinson describes in The Secrets of Facilitation is ideal for clustering the behaviors and leveraging techniques for effective consensus-building.

 Interested in learning more facilitation techniques?
 Check out our course, The Effective Facilitator.